A parallel ray converges at focus of a convex lens and diverges from the focus of a concave lens.

 Fig: Ray passing through focus

-Ray passing through the optical centre of convex and concave lens emerges in same direction without any deviation.
+Ray passing through the optical centre of lens

 Fig: Ray passing through O